leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 3. Filter for your application's requests.
 4. Look for 404 (Not Found) errors.
 5. Check the full URL of these 404 requests to see the exact path CheerpX is trying to access.

+## Why can't I execute files directly from a DataDevice?

+DataDevice in CheerpX is write-only.
+This means you can write data to it, but you cannot execute files directly from it.
+To execute files that are in a DataDevice, you need to first copy the files to a writable filesystem, such as an IDB (IndexedDB) or ext2 filesystem.